snirazran/WriteSpace/README.md

 To get started with WriteSpace, you'll need to clone the repository and install dependencies.
 Here's a basic rundown of what you'll need to do.

-**Step 1: Clone the Repository** https://github.com/snirazran/WriteSpace.git
+**Step 1: Clone the Repository**

+https://github.com/snirazran/WriteSpace.git

-**Step 2: Install Dependencies** npm install
+**Step 2: Install Dependencies**

+npm install

 **Step 3: Run the Application**

-Create a .env file, there is an ExpamleEnv file with the parameters you need.
+Create a .env file, there are ExpamleEnv files in each directory that require a .env file.

-**Step 4: Run the Application** npm start
+**Step 4: Run the Application**

+npm start